tock/tockloader/docs/app_tab.md

 binaries for a range of architectures, or compiled for various scenarios, which may not be applicable for a particular board.

-A TabApp need not be a single (TBF header, binary) pair, as an app from a TAB can include multiple (header, binary) pairs if the app was compiled multiple times.
+A TabApp need not be a single TabTbf, as an app from a TAB can include multiple TabTbfs if the app was compiled multiple times.
 This could be for any reason (e.g. it was signed with different keys, or it uses different compiler optimizations), but typically this is because it is compiled for specific addresses in flash and RAM, and there are multiple linked versions present in the TAB.
-If so, there will be multiple (header, binary) pairs included in this App object, and the correct one for the board will be used later.
+If so, there will be multiple TabTbfs included in this App object, and the correct one for the board will be used later.
 ### \_\_init\_\_
 ```py